Demystifying Mergeability: Interpretable Properties to Predict Model Merging Success

-To assess the predictive power of multi-metric combinations, we optimize a linear model to maximize the Pearson correlation between a predicted score and actual post-merge performance.
-Specifically, for $K=28$ normalized metrics $\tilde{m}_{ij}^{(k)}$, we seek coefficients $\mathbf{w} = (w_1, \ldots, w_K)^\top$ such that the score
+To assess the predictive power of multi-metric combinations, we optimize a linear model to maximize the Pearson correlation between a predicted score and the actual post-merge normalized accuracy.
+Specifically, for $K=28$ normalized metrics $\tilde{m}_{AB}^{(k)}$, we seek coefficients $\mathbf{w} = (w_1, \ldots, w_K)^\top$ such that the score

-best aligns with the post-merge performance $p_{ij}$.
+best correlates with the post-merge normalized accuracy $p_{AB}$, where $\mathcal{T}_A$ and $\mathcal{T}_B$ refer to tasks $A$ and $B$.
 Figure \ref{fig:teaser} depicts the overall optimization procedure.

-Each training sample is a tuple $\langle \mathcal{T}_A, \mathcal{T}_B, F, y \rangle$, representing task $A$, task $B$, the merge method, and the resulting post-merge performance.
-While we explored non-linear alternatives like MLP (Appendix \ref{app:mlp}), the linear approach proved superior in both stability and interpretability, especially given the limited and noisy nature of the dataset.
-This framework allows us to isolate the contribution of each metric while maintaining predictive reliability.
+Each training and validation sample is a tuple $\langle \mathcal{T}_A, \mathcal{T}_B, F, p_{AB} \rangle$, representing task $A$, task $B$, the merging method $F$, and the resulting post-merge normalized accuracy $p_{AB}$.
+In Appendix \ref{l1_vs_mlp}, we ablate linear optimization against a non-linear alternative, the MLP, proving the linear approach to be superior in stability, interpretability, and even performance, especially given the limited and noisy nature of the dataset.
+Thus, we regard our linear optimization framework to be the optimal choice for this particular setting of mergeability prediction.

 \textbf{Metric Normalization.} To ensure fair contribution to the linear combination, we apply min-max normalization to map all metrics to the range $[-1, 1]$ to account for varying original scales (e.g., bounded cosine similarity vs.\ unbounded $L_2$ distances).
 Minima and maxima are computed across the training data to avoid data leakage during validation.